side-projects-42/Resource-Store-2/Container/NZKAS/jest/packages/jest-validate/README.md

 - `condition` – an optional function with validation condition.
 - `deprecate`, `error`, `unknown` – optional functions responsible for displaying warning and error messages.
 - `deprecatedConfig` – optional object with deprecated config keys.
-- `exampleConfig` – the only **required** option with configuration against which you'd like to test.
+- `exampleConfig` – the only **required** option with configuration against which you’d like to test.
 - `recursive` - optional boolean determining whether recursively compare `exampleConfig` to `config` (default: `true`).
 - `title` – optional object of titles for errors and messages.